 Context Windows and Context Engineering

-A context window is the amount of tokenized input and output an AI model can consider in a single interaction.
-Context engineering is the practice of deliberately selecting, ordering, compressing, retrieving, caching, and governing the information placed into that window.
+A context window is the bounded, tokenized working set an AI model can use during a generation.
+Context engineering is the discipline of selecting, ordering, labeling, compressing, retrieving, caching, expiring, and auditing the information placed into that working set.

 Definition

-A context window is the model's active workspace at inference time.
-It contains some combination of system instructions, developer instructions, user messages, retrieved documents, tool results, memory summaries, code, images or video encodings, examples, intermediate reasoning traces, and the model's generated response.
+A context window is the model-visible working set for a particular inference run.
+It can contain system instructions, developer instructions, user messages, retrieved passages, tool results, file excerpts, memory summaries, code, tabular data, multimodal encodings, examples, intermediate state, and the output being generated.

-The window is measured in tokens, not pages.
+The window is measured in tokens, not pages or files.
 Tokens are model-specific units produced by a tokenizer.
-A long document, a source file, an API trace, a spreadsheet, or a conversation history consumes part of the same budget that the model needs for the answer.
+A long PDF, a codebase excerpt, an API trace, a spreadsheet, a policy manual, or a conversation history consumes part of the same budget that the model needs for the answer.

 Long-Context Models